MNeMoNiCuZ/NegativePromptGenerator/README.md

 Use this mostly for your own curiosity or experimentation.

-## Training
-The model was trained using positive prompt and negative prompt pairs scraped from the CivitAI API.
-In total a set of 18k pairs was trained on.

-The final trained epoch was #54.

-The [tokenized data](https://huggingface.co/mnemic/NegativePromptGenerator/blob/main/tokenized_data.pt) can be downloaded from [huggingface](https://huggingface.co/mnemic/NegativePromptGenerator/tree/main).
-Place this in the: `dataset/`-folder

 ## Model Weights
 Model weights and checkpoint can be downloaded from my [huggingface](https://huggingface.co/mnemic/NegativePromptGenerator/tree/main).